Cheyenne Spirit Coneflower

 Like other coneflowers, Cheyenne Spirit is valued for its low maintenance requirements, drought tolerance, and ability to attract pollinators like butterflies and bees.
 This plant has a central cone surrounded by colorful, ray-like petals and is a popular choices for perennial gardens and wildflower meadows, beloved for its long season of bloom.

-When growing Cheyenne Spirit coneflower, it is essential to provide well-draining soil and full to sun for optimal growth.
+When growing Cheyenne Spirit coneflower, it is essential to provide well-draining soil and full sun for optimal growth.
 Regular deadheading (removing spent flowers) can encourage continuous blooming throughout the growing season.
 To get the full spectrum of red, orange, pink, yellow and cream flower colors, plant several plants.
 When blooming ends in late summer, flowers will dry on the plants and become wintertime food for the birds.

 Echinacea cultivars tend to be somewhat short-lived (less than 10 years) and should be treated as a short-term perennial to enjoy for a few seasons, then replace with something else.
 Coneflowers are considered to be deer-resistant; according to Rutgers University’s list of Landscape Plants Rated by Deer Resistance, deer will seldom severely damage echinacea (unfortunately, no plant is truly deer-proof and deer will eat anything if they are hungry enough!).